Salmon River Dusk

 Observing The River At Dusk

 I recall many times in my professional career sitting observing the river during what my late mentor Willie Laird used to refer to as the 'witching hour' and seeing the water displacement surge of a shoal of salmon pushing up through the thin water at the tail of the main salmon pool on his Tay beat.
+I've personally seen this late evening movement of salmon on many Scottish rivers over the years.

 Evening Salmon Movement

 These running salmon will have been sat down all day and probably completely unobserved in one of the deeper holding areas downstream before being 'triggered' by the fading light to push on again.
 If you've been fishing on any salmon beat during bright light & low water conditions with nothing much showing it's important you treat each day with renewed anticipation as to what the darkness brought into the pools the night before.
+If salmon aren't showing or occasionally one shows don't be deceived into thinking there's only an odd fish in the pool.

 Trout Fishing The Tay At Night